-Endoprosthetics and obesity (obesity) - joint replacement with risk
+Endoprosthetics and obesity (adiposity) - Joint replacement with risks

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner